 Membership to the club is a flat rate of $15 and, just like Bananaster, members can come up with their own nickname.
 Additionally, members can climb up in social ranks; the more banana-phernalia one donates, the higher the “B.M.” (banana merit) they are rewarded, such as PHB, Doctorate of Bananistry Degree.
 Banana Club members are said to get extra discounts when presenting their Banana Card Clubs in public, though a simple smile is what the club strives for.
 And if the smile isn’t enough, members can also brag about their fellow famous Banana Club-ers: Jay Leno and former US President, Ronald Reagan.

-The Banana Club Museum has bounced around from location to location over the last few years, but currently calls Mecca, California home.
+The Banana Club Museum has bounced around from location to location over the last few years.
+In 2010, Bannister sold the museum; the new ownership is no longer associated with the Banana Club, but the international Banana Museum presently calls North Shore, California home.